 D2 Facebook community comment “Add a captcha for joining games, gets rid of the botters.
 Come oooon blizzard!”

 Having the game incorporated into battle.net would be hugely beneficial and most likely the case, as is with Starcraft Remastered.
 Which will enable systems for shared Stash features and better bot eliminating infrastructure.

 And for those that are still on the Diablo 2 vs Diablo 3 debate, answer me this.
 Why would anyone, after so many years comeback to the game when they own Diablo 3?
 Sure the game has many added conveniences and gameplay features.
-But, Diablo 2 still conquers when it comes to ambience, sound, music and story.
+But, Diablo 2 still conquers in many aspects.
 And thousands of active players will agree.

 Who needs Diablo 4?
 When Diablo 2 has huge potential for market growth and player base expansion with one third, if not less of an effort, budget and marketing.